systems-immunology-roslin-institute/pipeline_in_progress/README.md

 - c	: 	The cache directory (default “cache”)
 - p	: 	The percentage similarity value (default 85)
 - l	: 	The percentage coverage value (default 30)
 - u	:	The method used to unify reads.
-Options are: by_seq (by 100% sequence identity) by_coord (by same start and end positions) (default) no_blast (by binning the chromosome positions into specific intervals, require the -r setting) -a 	:	If sample annotation is supplied, node/edge are averaged within specified groups -s 	:	Folder with sorted input bam files.
+Options are: by_seq (by 100% sequence identity), by_coord (by same start and end positions) (default), no_blast (by binning the chromosome positions into specific intervals, require the -r setting)
+-a 	:	If sample annotation is supplied, node/edge are averaged within specified groups -s 	:	Folder with sorted input bam files.